Georgia mom warns others after son, 5, contracts rare disease from tick bite

 “I was NOT satisfied with that answer and neither was my sister, who told me they needed to do a tick panel on him.
 I called back after doing my own research on tick-borne diseases and showed them what I had found on Rocky Mountain spotted fever,” she wrote.

-After investigating McNair’s suspicion, Mason’s doctors confirmed that young boy did, in fact, contract Rocky Mountain spotted fever.
+After investigating McNair’s suspicion, Mason’s doctors confirmed the young boy did, in fact, have Rocky Mountain spotted fever.
 The condition is a bacterial infection that can lead to the amputation of limbs, hearing loss, paralysis and mental disabilities, according to the Center for Disease Control and Prevention.
+In 2014, there were roughly 3,500 cases of the infection in the United States.